 Students taking courses in any format at the University are expected to be diligent in their studies and to attend class regularly.

 Regular class attendance is important in achieving learning outcomes in the course and may be a valid consideration in determining the final grade.
 For classes where a physical presence is required, a student has attended if they are present at any time during the class session.
 For online classes, a student has attended if they have posted or submitted an assignment.
-A complete copy of this policy can be found in the University Catalog in the section titled Attendance under Student Rights & Responsibilities.
+A complete copy of this policy can be in the University Catalog under Student Rights and Responsibilities on the page titled Attendance.